boilingdata/boilingdata-dsa-sdk/README.md

 ORDER BY  size;
 ```

-BoilingData will call the function and store the JSON Array of Objects results into an in-memory SQL Table.
+Boiling stores the results (JSON, Array of Objects) into an in-memory SQL Table.
 Then it executes the given SQL over it.
 Further queries with the same DSA parameters will re-use the cached SQL Table.

 ## Data Source Application (DSA) JSON

-The whole application is a JSON file, `dsa.awssdk.json`, that can be installed into your BoilingData account and used like this:
+The data source application consists of a JSON file, like [`dsa.awssdk.json`](dsa.awssdk.json), that can be installed into your Boiling account and then used in your SQL queries.

 ```sql
   SELECT  "Name", "CreationDate"